Ferrari 312 PB: Development

-After having been beaten by the Porsche 917 in 1970, Ferrari abandoned further development of the Ferrari 512M, leaving the 512 to customer teams like Penske Racing and NART.
+After the 512S had mostly been beaten by the Porsche 917 during 1970, Ferrari had modified the S to the 917K-like 512M late in the season, but then abandoned further development of the M, leaving all 512 to customer teams like Penske Racing, NART and privateers.

-Instead, in 1971, Ferrari focused on a new 3.0L prototype based on the Tipo 001 flat-12 engine from the 312B F1 car.
-Officially this design was known as 312P, the motorsports press appending the B to avoid confusion with the earlier 312P V12 cars.
-This design was similar to the traditional Porsche engine layout with its low center of gravity, but Ferrari used water-cooling and 4-valve heads.
-The car was promising, but did not win, while the similar Alfa Romeo 33 scored two wins against Porsche's dominance.
+Instead, using 1971 as a test season, Ferrari focused on a new 3.0L prototype based on the Tipo 001 flat-12 "Boxer" engine from the 312B F1 car.
+Officially this design was known as 312P, the motorsports press appending the B to avoid confusion with the earlier 312P standard V12 cars.
+This design was similar to the flat-12 Porsche 917 engine layout with its low center of gravity, but Ferrari used water-cooling and 4-valve heads.
+The car was promising, but did not win, while the similar Alfa Romeo 33/3 V8 scored three world championship wins against Porsche's 917 and 908 dominance.
 The 312PB's engine has many similarities in design to the F1 engine, but nearly every part is different and non-interchangeable with the F1 flat 12.
 This has led to problems for users of these cars in historic racing, as spare parts for these quite fragile engines, are, in comparison to the F1 flat 12 engine, very difficult to obtain.